confidenseuide/BackgroundWorkAroundLib/README.md

 To use this library, you must import it by any means and create a RiderService file in your application project strictly at the path app/src/main/java/background/work/around/RiderService.java.
 For more information, see example/RiderService.java.

+WARNING: DON'T USE application-id background.work.around.
+This is debug mode, plays sound.

 TO IMPORT USE:
 ```groovy
 dependencies {